2016 Munich shooting

-Shooting
+Incident

 On the evening of 22 July 2016, David Sonboly opened fire at a McDonald's restaurant near the Olympia shopping mall in the Moosach district of Munich.
 Despite initial reports of multiple attack sites, police could not confirm attacks in any locations other than the shopping area.

 Sonboly had made a fake Facebook account with a girl's name and posted four invitations to come to the restaurant, but "none of the addressees apparently complied".
 He stayed in the restaurant from about 5pm.
 At about 5:50pm, he went into the restaurant's toilets on the first floor, and left a manifesto on his laptop.
 About eight minutes later he left the toilets and opened fire on a group of six teenagers sitting at a table, killing five and wounding another, using a handgun he had taken from his backpack.
 Eighteen bullets were fired.
 He immediately left the restaurant, turned to the right and began shooting at people fleeing towards an electronics shop and at two vehicles parked there.
 He fired sixteen bullets in this area, killing three people and wounding three others.
 Sonboly then crossed Hanauer Strasse and slowly walked into the shopping mall, where he fatally shot another teenager near the lifts.

-At about 18;00, Sonboly walked from the shopping mall, over a covered footbridge to the adjoining multi-storey car park.
+At about 6:00pm, Sonboly walked from the shopping mall, over a covered footbridge to the adjoining multi-storey car park.
 While on this bridge, he fired shots towards the parking deck and a passer-by, but hurt no one.
 He fired thirteen rounds at two unoccupied parked vehicles and walked onto the top parking deck.
 There, Sonboly had an argument with a man who shouted at him from the balcony of his flat.
 During this argument, Sonboly fired two shots at the man.
 Another man, who was also on his balcony, was wounded by ricocheting bullet fragments.
 Sonboly fired three more times towards the mall and towards an employee, without hurting anyone.
 Police officers spotted the gunman from an outdoor balcony of the mall, and one officer fired a shot from a submachine gun at him, but missed.

 Sonboly ran across Riesstrasse and hid in a residential area.
 He tried to get into a house, and lingered in a stairwell, where he had contact with residents.
 He then hid in a bicycle storage room.
 At 18:26, he went outside and was confronted by police officers, whereupon he fatally shot himself in the head.